miklevin/MikeLev.in/_posts/2023-05-12-are-you-jacked-into-the-metaverse-or-living-in-flatland.md

 Sometimes a light goes on in your head and you finally see what was previously in the dark.
 Everything is actually a lot different than you thought.
 Simpler, in a way.
-I mean I'm all for Jun's inner-world and that shadow-dude and all, but sometimes their shadows and your shadows, well let's say they shouldn't be meeting in a back ally.
+I mean I'm all for getting to know Jung's inner-world and the shadow-self dude as the you that you don't like about yourself, but sometimes
+***their shadows*** and ***your shadows*** recognize each other and... well, let's just say you don't want them meeting in dark ally.

 Slowly back away.
 Find a door.
 Run, Forrest, run!
 Don't look back.